Jobeyobey/C-Players-Guide-Part-4-The-End-Game/Planning.md

 #### Interfaces
 In the Fountain of Objects game, we used Interfaces for Commands and Sensing.
-Commands had a single 'Execute' function that would take the gameobject as an argument.
+Commands had a single 'Execute' function that would take the 'game' object as an argument.
 Commands would then extend the ICommand, adding in their own logic and executing it by overwriting the Execute command of the Interface.
-The same was done for senses, however instead of an' Execute' command, it was 'CanSense' and 'DisplaySense', which were both overwritten.
+The same was done for senses, however instead of an 'Execute' command, it was 'CanSense' and 'DisplaySense', which were both overwritten.
 This can be used to allow easy expansion of the game in future, when adding new actions.

 #### Item